 The state Health and Safety Code does not protect physicians or anyone else who vaccinates a Medicare patient in a hospital if the patient is harmed by the shot, says a Texas attorney general's opinion issued Nov.
 17, 2004.

 The code provides liability protection when the immunization is required by law.
-Although the law requires nursing homes to offer certain immunizations to the elderly, no law or rule requires immunization of Medicare patients in a hospital, the opinion said.
+Although the law requires nursing homes to offer certain immunizations to the elderly, no law or rule requires immunization of Medicare patients in a hospital, Opinion No. GA-0271 (PDF) said.

 Medicare covers vaccinations that patients receive in hospitals under a standing order from a physician.
 Any hospital protocol you approve for carrying out a standing order should include informing Medicare patients of any real risks of receiving vaccinations.

 There is a way for patients injured by a vaccination to be compensated without blame being assigned to the person giving the shot.
-The National Vaccine Injury Compensation Program provides no-fault compensation to people injured by certain vaccines.
-They are:
+The National Vaccine Injury Compensation Program provides no-fault compensation for certain vaccine injuries as delineated in this table (PDF).

 TMA Practice E-tips main page